Hierarchical Bayesian Bootstrap for Heterogeneous Treatment Effect Estimation: Introduction

 \section{Introduction}

-Estimation of heterogeneous causal effects - i.e., effects within strata of some other relevant variable - is popular in the causal inference literature.
-Such effects can be identified under rather standard causal assumptions (no unmeasured confounding, positivity, etc) and computed using standardization in the point-treatment setting.
+Heterogeneous treatment effects (HTEs) are causal effects within strata of some other relevant variable.
+These estimands are relevant in scenarios where treatment effects are believed to vary substantially in the population.
+In such settings, the overall estimate averaged across strata may suggest a negligible treatment effect even if there is substantial benefit/harm within a particular stratum.
+Modeling and estimating HTEs is important for identifying differential treatment effects in particular subgroups, which can inform targeted interventions.
+Such effects can be identified under rather standard causal assumptions and computed using standardization in the point-treatment setting.
 Within each stratum, standardization involves averaging a stratum-specific regression model adjusting for confounders and treatment over the distribution of confounders within that stratum.
 Fully Bayesian approaches to standardization, and causal estimation broadly, have been growing in popularity.
-For instance, BART regression models were used in early work by Hill \cite{hill2011} to compute marginal effects and subsequently by Zeldow et al. \cite{zeldow2019}, Hahn et al. \cite{hahn2020}, and Henderson et a. \cite{henderson2018} to compute individual treatment effects.
-Other Bayesian nonparametric (BNP) priors such as Dirichlet process (DP) and variations such as the enriched DP and dependent DP regressions have also been used to do full posterior inference on marginal treatment effects in various settings.
-For instance, such methods have been developed for computing effects under zero-inflation \cite{oganisian2020}, in the presence of missingness, \cite{Roy2018}, in mediation scenarios \cite{Kim2017}, for censored survival outcomes under competing risks \cite{xu2020}, and to compute causal quantile effects \cite{xu2018}.
-Work by Wang et al. \cite{wang2015} explore Bayesian causal inference via generalized linear model (GLM) regressions and Saarela et al.\cite{saarela2015} develop a Bayesian estimation framework for marginal structural models.
-Nethery et al. \cite{nethery2019} address the problem of marginal effect estimation in the presence of non-overlap via Bayesian modeling.
+For instance, BART regression models were used in early work by \citet{hill2011} to compute marginal effects and subsequently by \citet{zeldow2019} and \citet{henderson2018} to compute individual treatment effects and conditional average treatment effects \citet{hahn2020}.
+Similar approaches were developed based on Bayesian Causal Forests \citep{Caron2022,Starling2021}, an extension of BART that leverages propensity scores.
+Other Bayesian nonparametric (BNP) priors such as Dirichlet process (DP) mixtures and variations such as the enriched DP and dependent DP regressions have also been used to do full posterior inference on marginal treatment effects.
+For instance, such methods have been developed for computing effects with zero-inflated outcomes \citep{oganisian2020}, in the presence of missingness, \citep{Roy2018}, in mediation scenarios \citep{Kim2017}, for censored survival outcomes under competing risks \citep{xu2020}, and causal quantile effect computation \citep{xu2018}.
+Parametric Bayesian models of heterogeneity using finite mixtures were also developed in instrumental variable settings \citep{Shahn2017}.